 1) Understanding of these situations is 'perception bound'.
-Child is drawn by changes in the appearance of the materials to conclude that a change has occurred.
+The child is drawn by changes in the appearance of the materials to conclude that a change has occurred.

 2) Thinking is 'centered' on one aspect of the situation.
-Child notices change in level of water or in length of clay without noticing that other aspects of the situation have changed simultaneously.
+Children notice changes in the level of water or in the length of clay without noticing that other aspects of the situation have changed simultaneously.

 3) Thinking is focused on states rather than on transformations.
-Child fails to track what has happened to the materials and simply makes an intuitive judgment based on how they appear 'now'.
+Children fail to track what has happened to materials and simply make an intuitive judgment based on how they appear 'now'.